 Walden School is committed to upholding the health of all students.
-The following health policy outlines Walden's strategy to promote wellness.
+The following health policy is not a punishment but a strategy to uphold wellness.
 The policy has been created in collaboration with the state and county health departments and its standards follow state and local recommendations for creating healthy classrooms.